prowe/dotNetCoreDemo/blog.md

 }
 ```

 Now let's add a simple controller that returns a hard coded Pokemon for every get request to just test that we have routing setup properly.
-Create a PokemonController with this content:
+Create a PokemonController.cs file with this content:
 ```c#
 using System.Collections.Generic;
 using System.Linq;